India's banks say no room to cut lending rates, thwarting RBI easing

 "Banks need to manage their assets and liabilities more efficiently," he added.

-Bankers say the average funds the RBI provides the market has been steady at around 1 trillion rupees (11 billion pounds) RBM19 a day since the repurchase (repo) rate INREPO=ECI was cut by 25 basis points to 7.75 percent.
+Bankers say the average funds the RBI provides the market has been steady at around 1 trillion rupees ($16.2 billion) a day since the repurchase (repo) rate was cut by 25 basis points to 7.75 percent.

 The RBI manages the amount of liquidity in the market to aid transmission of its rate decisions.
 The next scheduled policy review is on Tuesday, but analysts do not expect it to ease again at least until after the federal budget at the end of February.

-"If RBI provided slightly more liquidity than what it is providing now, it will force banks to cut their base lending rates," said C. V. R. Rajendran, chairman and managing director at state-run Andhra Bank (ADBK.NS).
+"If RBI provided slightly more liquidity than what it is providing now, it will force banks to cut their base lending rates," said C. V. R. Rajendran, chairman and managing director at state-run Andhra Bank.

 The rate cut has had little impact in financial markets, suggesting a blockage in policy transmission.

-The interbank overnight cash rate INROND=, a key measure of cash conditions that tends to track the repo rate, has remained around 8 percent despite the rate cut.
+The interbank overnight cash rate, a key measure of cash conditions that tends to track the repo rate, has remained around 8 percent despite the rate cut.

-Furthermore, 3-month wholesale deposit rates INCDFIX3M=RR have held near 8.50 percent and the one-year wholesale deposit rate INCDFIX1Y=RR has risen 10 basis points to 8.60 percent.
+Furthermore, 3-month wholesale deposit rates have held near 8.50 percent and the one-year wholesale deposit rate has risen 10 basis points to 8.60 percent.

 Analysts say the RBI will eventually have to inject more funds, although may not as much as lenders want, if it continues easing monetary policy.